Ceterai/Ceterai.github.io/MyEnternia/Wiki/AccumulatorCollar/README.md

 A collar that makes your pet immune to electric effects and repell enemies with energy waves when attacked.
 Made from [gheatsyn](https://ceterai.github.io/MyEnternia/Wiki/Tags/Gheatsyn).

+## Ingame

+Radiomessages on pickup:

+- You discovered a collar.
+When worn by a tamed monster, these collars can provide a wide range of benefits.
+You can add them to a filled capture pod with a right-click.

 ## Sources

 Found naturally in containers: